 Editorial hub

-Practical analysis of white collar crime defense, fraud defense, federal criminal law, and corporate investigations — written by former federal prosecutor John D. Kirby.
+Practical analysis of white collar crime defense, fraud defense, federal criminal law, and corporate investigations — published by John D. Kirby, the desk's publisher.

 10Articles published